MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli.md

 ---
 title: Sign in with Azure CLI — Login and Authentication | Microsoft Docs
 description: Learn the different authentication types for your Azure CLI login — sign in with Azure CLI automatically, locally, or interactively using the az login command.
+Change something that doesn't matter here.
 author: jiasli
 ms.author: jiasli
 manager: yonzhan